• Skip to main content

 Often couples get stuck in a rut – a cycle of self-defeating behavior that continues to erode their relationship.
 Knowing how to change your relationship for the better is not difficult.
 It can be challenging, but the principles are based on common sense and understanding how change takes place in our lives.

 The other day my wife and I were having a conversation about a couple who was having marital problems.
-We discussed how we could help them and at one point I said, “Sometimes you have to changes some things if you want to change some things.”
+We discussed how we could help them and at one point I said, “Sometimes you have to change some things if you want to change some things.”
 It’s a simple, yet profound, concept.

 Before we deep dive into the nature and structure of change, let me share some statistics that are meaningful to our discussion.